briansu2004/udemy-devops-real-projects/007-VaultFreeIPAVagrantIAM/04_YN_MacDocker_Ubuntu.md

 }
 EOF

-> Note: We can retrieve the public key by running the following command: `cat ~/.ssh/admin-key.pub`
+> Note: we can retrieve the public key by running the following command: `cat ~/.ssh/admin-key.pub`

 SIGNED_KEY=$(curl \
     --header "X-Vault-Token: $VAULT_TOKEN" \